 External Ids for CSNK2A1 Gene

 Previous GeneCards Identifiers for CSNK2A1 Gene

 Casein kinase II is a serine/threonine protein kinase that phosphorylates acidic proteins such as casein.
 It is involved in various cellular processes, including cell cycle control, apoptosis, and circadian rhythm.
 The kinase exists as a tetramer and is composed of an alpha, an alpha-prime, and two beta subunits.
 The alpha subunits contain the catalytic activity while the beta subunits undergo autophosphorylation.
 The protein encoded by this gene represents the alpha subunit.
-While this gene is found on chromosome 20, a related transcribed pseudogene is found on chromosome 11.
-Three transcript variants encoding two different proteins have been found for this gene. [provided by RefSeq, Jul 2014]
+Multiple transcript variants encoding different protein isoforms have been found for this gene. [provided by RefSeq, Apr 2018]

 GeneCards Summary for CSNK2A1 Gene

 CSNK2A1 (Casein Kinase 2 Alpha 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CSNK2A2.
+Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Cardiomyopathy, Dilated, 1P.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CSNK2A3.

 UniProtKB/Swiss-Prot for CSNK2A1 Gene